 You will use the video variables you have enabled in the step to send event data to Google Analytics.

-Add the trigger we created in the third step to this tag.
+Add the trigger we created in the second step to this tag.

 Save tag and open preview mode.
 Open your web page containing the video in a new tab.

-If you have done the above steps carefully, you the YouTube event will fire.
+If you have done the above steps carefully, the YouTube event will fire.

 Now that we have confirmed video tracking is working successfully.
 You can now publish changes in Google Tag Manager.